School Medication Guidelines

 - Any changes to the instructions on the label must be received in writing from the associated health care provider.
 This includes changes to “as needed” medications.

 - Controlled substances will be counted during intake to the Health Center.

-If a student fails to come to the Health Center for a scheduled medication, an email reminder may be sent to the student with a copy to his or her dorm parent, parent or guardian, academic advisor, Dean of Students, Associate Head of School, and counselor (if assigned).
+If a student fails to come to the Health Center for a scheduled medication, an email reminder may be sent to the student with a copy to his or her dorm parent, parent or guardian, academic advisor, Dean of Students, Associate Head of School, Director of Academic Support, and counselors.
 Medications can be obtained from the Health Center after returning from an away sporting event or other off-campus activity.